 The US Department of Justice reports that one in three black American men can expect to go to prison in his lifetime.
 One in three: the same proportion as suffer hair loss or weight gain.

 The same ratio as those who have insomnia or develop diabetes.
 One in three.
 It’s hard to imagine that this stark fact is a fluke rather than a symptom of a larger problem.
 How can we begin to address the inequalities at the root of this issue?
-Some have taken the divide-and-conquer approach, and are rallying against one aspect of the racism still endemic in our
+Some have taken the divide-and-conquer approach, and are rallying against one aspect of the racism still endemic in our society.

 Black people die at the hands of police at twice the rate of white people.
 The Centers for Disease Control lists the 10th leading cause of death in black males aged 15–24 as “legal intervention,” that is, death by police.
 Part of the national conversation are those who say racism is history.
 The election of President Barack Obama or the court rulings in the 1950s that outlawed housing and school segregation support the idea that some progress has been made.